bobbicodes/mecca/README.md

 [Megaman 2 - Dr. Wily](https://www.youtube.com/watch?v=2EVTeP9KlmM)

-The version currently in development is built for the web using the Reagent React library for Clojurescript, and aims to be an authentic emulator of the NES APU.
+The version currently in development is built for the web using the Re-frame React library for Clojurescript, and aims to be an authentic emulator of the NES APU.
 The sonic pallet could not be more simple:

 * Band-limited (anti-aliased) quantized "pseudo-triangle" generator for basslines.